TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 ![sudo apt install helper packages](../../installations/imgs/29_sudo_apt_install_helper_packages.png)

 This next step is something that is difficult to take a screenshot of, so the highlight here will be the menu that you must click on to find it.
 On the top VM toolbar click **Devices** and navigate to the bottom of the dropdown where you see **Insert Guest Additions CD image...** and click on that.
-It might take a few seconds but a notification will appear that the CD has been mounted and a file window will open showing you the contents of the image.
+It might take a few seconds but a notification will appear that the CD has been mounted and a file explorer will open showing you the contents of the image.

 ![Devices](../../installations/imgs/30_devices.png)

 The easiest way to install the Guest Additions from the contents of the image is to drag and drop the icon into the terminal.
 You are looking specifically for `VBoxLinuxAdditions.run`, and you want to click and hold and drag the icon onto your open terminal.

 First let us clear our terminal output to make it cleaner by typing `clear` and pressing enter.
 Once it has been cleared type `sudo` with a space after it because we need it for administrative privileges.
+Do *not* hit enter yet.
 Then drag and drop the icon into the terminal.
+Once your terminal has the path to the file, click back to your terminal, away from the file explorer.

 Behold the mystical three-part instructional images.

-Press enter and type your password if it is required to continue.
+Press enter on your terminal and type your password if it is required to continue.

 ![Guest Additions Drag and Drop Part 1](../../installations/imgs/31_drag_and_drop_part_1.png)